pocketbase/pocketbase/README.md

 ### Testing

-PocketBase comes with mixed bag of unit and integration tests.
+PocketBase comes with a mix of unit and integration tests.
 To run them, use the standard `go test` command:

 ```sh